SMAT-Lab/Scalpel/docs/source/user-guide/core-utilities/Control-Flow-Graph.md

 solve(x)
 ```

 The implementation of the function ```solve``` can be different depending the actual condition.
 Therefore, we need more than function name to index a function CFG.
-Now, if we take the fig. 1 for example, we can visit all function CFGs in the following way and try to create an pdf file for the diagram of CFG of function ```fib```:
+Now, if we take the fig. 1 for example, we can visit all function CFGs in the following way and try to create a pdf file for the diagram of CFG of function ```fib```:

 ```python